 What stood out more than other villages were its pastel-colored timbered houses.
 No bright yellow or orange here, but soft pastel hues like pastel green and pink.
 Together with the ever-present baskets of flowing flowers, it paints a very pretty picture.

-Kintzheim, excellent base for some of the top attractions of Alsace
+Kintzheim, an excellent base for some of the best places to visit in Alsace

 I also passed Kintzheim a few times, because the village lies at the base of some of the region’s major attractions.